-Generally, you earn Service Credit when you are working in a classification of employment for which an employer is required to contribute to the Fund for benefits under Program A of the Plan.
-You may alternate employment back and forth between Contributing Employers (see page 58), whether they are commercial or residential, without losing credit, but you will not receive more than one month of credit in any calendar month, or three months of credit in any calendar quarter, even if more than one employer contributes on your behalf in that period.
+Generally, Service Credit is earned if you are working in a classification of employment for which an employer is required to contribute to the Fund for benefits under Program B of the Plan.
+You may alternate employment back and forth between Contributing Employers (see page 53), whether they are commercial or residential, without losing credit, but you will not receive more than one month of credit in any calendar month, or three months of credit in any calendar quarter, even if more than one employer contributes on your behalf in that period.

 In addition to Service Credit earned during the period of time during which your employer is obligated to contribute to the Fund, you may also receive Service Credit for periods before contributions begin (called Past Service Credit).
 This is described on pages 10-12.
-If you were part of the Window Cleaners Union Local No. 2 Pension Plan, different rules may apply.
-(See Appendix A on pages 53-57.)

-You will earn only one pension for all Credited Service under the Fund, regardless of how many employers contribute to the Fund on your behalf.
-If you work concurrently for employers that are obligated to contribute to more than one program of benefits, you will accrue Service Credit only under the program of benefits that provides the highest level of benefits.
+You will earn only one pension for all credited service under the Fund, regardless of how many employers contribute to the Fund on your behalf.
+If you work concurrently for employers that are obligated to contribute to more than one program of benefits, you will accrue Service Credit for the program of benefits which provides the highest level of benefits.

-If you work for more than one employer and those employers are obligated to contribute to more than one program of benefits, for example Program A and another program of this Fund, if your work is not concurrent, you will accrue Service Credit under each program of benefits and your benefits will be calculated separately.
-(See No Duplication of Pensions on page 35 for additional information.)
+If you work for more than one employer and those employers are obligated to contribute to more than one program of benefits, for example Program B and another program of this Fund, if your work is not concurrent, you will accrue Service Credit under each program of benefits and your benefits will be calculated separately.
+(See No Duplication of Pensions on page 35 for additional information).

-Alert: Please note that while you will earn only one pension from this Fund, if you earn Service Credit under a different pension fund, such as the 32BJ North Pension Fund or the 32BJ School Workers Pension Fund, you may earn more than one pension.
+Please note that you will earn only one pension from this Fund; if you earn Service Credit under a different pension fund, such as the 32BJ North Pension Fund or the 32BJ School Workers Pension Fund, you may earn more than one pension.